 Defeasance best practices for borrowers, brokers, counsel

 The defeasance provisions in CMBS loans are negotiable and will have a material impact on a borrower’s cost to defease.
-The following summary outlines important provisions, the potential cost impact, and our generally suggested language.
+The following summary outlines important provisions to consider at origination along with the potential cost impact and our generally suggested language.
 Cost implications are measured in isolation, with assumptions listed at the end of the summary.

-Borrower should retain the right to designate the Successor Borrower.
-The Successor Borrower is an SPE vehicle that assumes ownership of the defeasance collateral, and holds legal claim to any residual value that accrues from this collateral (capable of reaching six figures).
+Borrower should retain the right to designate the successor borrower.
+The successor borrower is a special purpose entity (SPE) that assumes ownership of the defeasance collateral, and holds legal claim to any residual value that accrues from this collateral (capable of reaching six figures).
 Originating lenders may attempt to capture this right and sell it to a third party, which third party will assess a fee to the borrower and retain all residual value.

 Potential cost impact1: 15 – 90 basis points on balance at defeasance (2 – 9 basis points in loan spread)

 Suggested language2: In connection with a defeasance of the loan, Borrower shall establish or designate a successor entity (the “successor borrower”), which successor borrower shall be a special purpose entity acceptable to the rating agencies.
 Such entity may be an affiliate of Borrower, if Borrower so elects.